Interislander: Sixth National Government ferry replacements, 2025-present

-On 19 November 2025, Peters stated that the overall Cook Strait ferry replacement project would cost less than NZ$2 billion, with briefing documents estimating a total budget of NZ$1.86 billion.
-He confirmed that taxpayers would fund less than NZ$1.7 billion of the project, with the remainder covered by port companies and operational revenue.
-Peters said the contract between state-owned Ferry Holdings Limited and Guangzhou Shipyard International was a fixed-price NZ$596 million for construction of the two ships, and argued the new approach represented a saving of NZ$2.3 billion compared with the cancelled iReX programme.
-Other costs would be NZ$531 million for Picton infrastructure, NZ$325 million for Wellington infrastructure, and NZ$415 million for project management and contingency.
+On 19 November 2025, Peters stated that the overall Cook Strait ferry replacement project would cost less than $2 billion, with briefing documents estimating a total budget of NZ$1.86 billion.
+He confirmed that taxpayers would fund less than $1.7 billion of the project, with the remainder covered by port companies and operational revenue.
+Peters said the contract between state-owned Ferry Holdings Limited and Guangzhou Shipyard International was a fixed-price $596 million for construction of the two ships, and argued the new approach represented a saving of $2.3 billion compared with the cancelled iReX programme.
+Other costs would be NZ$531 million for Picton infrastructure, $325 million for Wellington infrastructure, and $415 million for project management and contingency.
 He said infrastructure costs would be recovered over the life of the vessels through port fees, and that Interislander would be expected to build financial reserves to fund future fleet replacement.
 The new ferries will each be 200 m long, rail-enabled, and able to carry up to 1,530 passengers.
 The new ferries will offer improved thrust, stability, and reduced coastal impact in the Marlborough Sounds, although Peters acknowledged that they would be smaller and NZ$45 million more expensive than the vessels originally planned under iReX.
 Wellington mayor Andrew Little and Marlborough mayor Nadine Taylor welcomed the revised approach to infrastructure costs.

+On 17 July 2026, Peters announced that the two new Interislander ferries would be named Kupe and Cook, after Polynesian explorer Kupe and British explorer James Cook.
+KiwiRail will operate the ferries when they arrive in 2029, with ownetship vested in Ferry Holdings Limited.
+KiwiRail will be required to build a reserve so that it can acquire the ferries by 2059.